talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

 This section introduces the threat model that is used in this document.
 The model is based on terminology from the Internet threat model [RFC3552], as well as some concepts from [RFC9055], [RFC7384] and [RFC9416].
 Details regarding inter-domain segment routing (SR) are out of scope for this document.

 Internal vs. External:
 : An internal attacker in the context of SRv6 is an attacker who is located within an SR domain.
 Specifically, an internal attacker either has access to a node in the SR domain, or is located on an internal path between two nodes in the SR domain.
-In this context, the latter means that the attacker can be reached from a node in the SR domain without traversing an SR egress node, and can reach a node in the SR domain without traversing an SR ingress node.
 External attackers, on the other hand, are not within the SR domain.

 On-path vs. Off-path:

 : On-path attackers are located in a position that allows interception, modification or dropping of in-flight packets, as well as insertion (generation) of packets.
 Off-path attackers can only attack by insertion of packets.

 The following figure depicts the attacker types according to the taxonomy above.
 As illustrated in the figure, on-path attackers are located along the path of the traffic that is under attack, and therefore can listen, insert, delete, modify or replay packets in transit.
-Off-path attackers can insert packets, and in some cases can passively listen to some of the traffic, such as multicast transmissions.
+Off-path attackers can insert packets, and in some cases can passively listen to some traffic, such as multicast transmissions.

 ~~~~~~~~~~~
      on-path         on-path        off-path      off-path